Center for Diversity and Inclusion

 A traveling and interactive exhibition

-- 8 panels : each dedicated to a concept of math and a profession that uses it on a daily basis.
+- 8 panels : each dedicated to a mathematical concept and a profession that uses it on a daily basis.

-- Concrete examples : equations in video games, probabilities in medicine, geometry in architecture, etc.
+- Concrete examples : equations in sport, probabilities in medicine, geometry in video games, etc.

 - Mediations on campus: students are accompanied by mediators formed by the association Scientists.

-- Personalized exchanges with the school's students to extend the visit.
+- exchanges with the school's students to extend the visit.

 A resource accessible to all